skyprolk/Audio-DFK/README.md

 python bark_webui.py
 ```

-If you shut down mamba/conca you may have to do this:
+If you shut down miniforge prompt then do this to statrt.

 ```
 mamba activate bark-infinity-oneclick